dotnet/dotnet-docker/documentation/supported-platforms.md

 ## Operating Systems

-.NET tries to [support a broad set of operating systems and versions](https://github.com/dotnet/core/blob/master/os-lifecycle-policy.md).
-With containers, it’s too expensive and confusing to support the full matrix of options.
+.NET supports [a broad set of operating systems and versions](https://github.com/dotnet/core/blob/master/os-lifecycle-policy.md).
+When producing container images, it’s impractical to support the full matrix of OS, arch, and .NET version combinations.
 In practice, images are produced for a select set of operating systems and versions.
-If official .NET Docker images aren't provided for your choice OS, you'll need to [author your own Dockerfile which installs .NET](scenarios/installing-dotnet.md).
+If official .NET container images aren't provided for your preferred OS, [let us know by opening a discussion](https://github.com/dotnet/dotnet-docker/discussions).
+Alternatively, you can [author your own .NET images](scenarios/installing-dotnet.md).

 ### Linux